JoshRodstein/api-explorer-terraform/README.md

 resources and providers.
 While Terraform is not a configuration management tool, it serves a config mgmt. purpose in an immutable infrastructure such as this.

-Current auth users for deployment in em-epc-dev:

-  `epc-api-docserver-user-ServiceUser-1VFZDXJ931WNG`

 ### Deploy commands

 Deploy resources with the deploy-stack script.
 It can be run locally, or in an automation environment.